-It is clear from the comments of both the club's professional golfer and its Secretary that the officers of the Parry Sound Golf and Country Club understood that informing the golfing world of the late 1920s and early 1930s that one's golf course had been designed by Fred Rickwood was a good marketing idea.
-By this time, Rickwood had obviously established a solid reputation as a designer of good golf courses-and this reputation seems to have been well-known and widespread.
+And the club knew that others esteemed Rickwood as well.
+It is clear from the comments of both the club's golf professional and its Secretary that those in charge of the Parry Sound Golf and Country Club understood that informing the golfing world of the late 1920s and early 1930s that its golf course had been designed by Fred Rickwood was a good marketing idea.
+By this time, Rickwood had obviously established a solid reputation as a designer of good golf courses - and this reputation seems to have been well-known and widespread.

-This fact is confirmed by Rickwood's next - and no doubt most significant - work in golf course architecture: Cutten Fields.
+This presumption is confirmed by Rickwood's next - and no doubt most significant - work in golf course architecture: Cutten Fields.